sooriyaarachchi/pybites.github.io-src/content/generators.md

 > There are many ways to skin a… actually, we’re animal lovers here.
 There are many ways to code a solution!
 As I wrote the SSH script above I was thinking it’d be much easier to do it differently (not force the generator) but I wanted to for the sake of this post.

 Do you use generators in any creative ways?
 Maybe you can *generate* some interest with your solutions…  pun intended!
 [I’m here all week!](https://www.youtube.com/watch?v=bcYppAs6ZdI).

+## next(PyBites_Generators)

+'send' (yes, you can send data into a generator, how cool is that!) -> coroutines -> asyncio ... but that requires some more learning still ...

+---

 Keep Calm and Code in Python!